spencer-shadley/completed-class/11-express/2-thursday-express/activities/heroku/README.md

 # Instructions

-Login into your Heroku account.
+- Login into your Heroku account.
 If necessary, create a new account or if you forgot your password reset it.

+- Deploy the Star Wars app we just made:

+1. GitHub

+   1. Create new GitHub repo

+   1. Clone the repo

+   1. Move the Star Wars code into that repo

+   1. Validate that locally `npm run start` works

+   1. Update the port being listened to as `process.env.PORT`

+   1. Push to GitHub

+1. Create Heroku App

+   1. Login to Heroku

+   1. Create Star Wars app

+   1. New > Create new App

+   1. App name > username-star-wars

+   1. Add this app to a pipeline

+      1. Create new pipeline

+      1. Choose a stage to add this app to > "production"

+   1. Create app

+1. Deploy your Heroku App

+   1. Run `heroku git:remote -a your-heroku-app-name`

+   1. `git push heroku master`

+1. Try out your app

+   1. Click the "Open app" button at the top right of your Heroku app details page

+   1. Note, it may take a few minutes for it finish deploying

 # Troubleshooting Guide